thradams/cake/manual.md

 ### C23 Make false and true first-class language features

-When compiling to C89 bool is replaced by int true by 1 and false 0.
+When compiling to C89 bool is replaced by unsigned char,  true by 1 and false by 0.
 (I am considering adding an extra header file in C89 with bool definition.)

 When compiling to C99 and C11 bool is replaced with **_Bool**, true is replaced with `((_Bool)1)`